-PUBLISHED BY G. P. PUTNAM'S SONS, 27 West 23d St., New York City.
+PUBLISHED BY G. P. PUTNAM'S SONS, 27 West 23d St., New York City,

-Standard Adedical Publications.
+Standard Medical Publications.

 MACFARLANE.
 A Clinical Manual.
 A Guide to the Practical Examination of the Excretions, Secretions, and the Blood; for the use of Physicians and Students.
-By Andrew MacFarlane, A.B., M.D., Instructor in Neurology in the Albany Medical College, Physician to St. Peter's Hospital Out-Patient Department, and Physician to Albany's Hospital for Incurables.
-12°, cloth \$1 25 Hospital for Incurables.
-12°, cloth NURSING (A MANUAL OF).
+By ANDREW MACFARLANE, A.B., M.D., Instructor in Neurology in the Albany Medical College, Physician to St. Peter's Hospital Out-Patient Department, and Physician to Albany's Hospital for Incurables.
+12°, cloth "The author has condensed and arranged the matter in such a manner that a large "The author has condensed and arranged the matter in such a manner that a large number of practical hints and an abundance of valuable knowledge is easily in reach of the student and busy practitioner."-Med.
+Bulletin.
+NURSING (A MANUAL OF).
 Prepared for the Training School for Nurses attached to Bellevue Hospital.
-By MARY PUTNAM JACOBI, M.D., and VICTORIA WHITE, M.D.
-16°, boards NUTTALL.
+By MARY PUTNAM JACOBI, M.D., and Victoria White, M.D.
+16°, boards 75 NUTTALL.
 Hygienic Measures in Relation to Infectious Diseases.
-Information as to the Cause and Mode of Spreading of Certain Diseases; the Preventive Measures that should be Resorted to: Isolation, Disinfection, etc. By George F. H. Nuttall, M.D., Ph.D.
+Information as to the Cause and Mode of Spreading of Certain Diseases; the Preventive Measures that should be Resorted to: Isolation, Disinfection, etc. By GEORGE F. H. NUTTALL, M.D., Ph.D.
 (Gottingen).
 16° cloth PARKER.
 Cancer: Its Nature and Etiology.
 With Tables of 397 Illustrated Cases.
-By Willard Parker, M.D.
+By WILLARD PARKER, M.D.
 8°, cloth . \$1 50 "Will prove of value to all who are interested in cancer."-National Druggist.
 SEIFERT AND MÜLLER.
 Manual of Clinical Diagnosis.
 New (fifth) Edition.
 With 60 illustrations and lithographic frontispiece printed in colors.
 By Dr. Otto Seifert, Privatdocent in Wurzburg, and Dr. FRIEDRICH MÜLLER, Assistent der II. med.
 Klinik in Berlin.
 Translated with the author's permission, from the fifth revised and enlarged edition, by WILLIAM BUCKINGHAM CANFIELD, A.M., M.D.
 8°, cloth "Admirably adapted to the practical need of the physician and surgeon, and we would most heartily commend it."-Buffalo Medical and Surgical Journal.
 SCHIMMELBUSCH.
 A Guide to the Aseptic Treatment of Wounds.
 By Dr. C. Schimmelbusch.
-Translated from the German by F. J. THORNBURY, M.D., Lecturer on Bacteriology, University of Buffalo, N. V.; Supervising Microscopist in the Bureau of Animal Industry, U. S. Department of Agriculture, Cincinnati, Ohio, etc. With 41 illustrations.
-12° , cloth TUCKEY.
+Translated from the German by F. J. THORNBURY, M.D., Lecturer on Bacteriology, University of Buffalo, N. Y.; Supervising Microscopist in the Bureau of Animal Industry, U. S. Department of Agriculture, Cincinnati, Ohio, etc. With 41 illustrations.
+12°, cloth TUCKEY.
 Psycho-Therapeutics; or Treatment by Hypnotism and Suggestion.
 By C. LLOYD TUCKEY, Member of the Medico- Psychological Association.
 Membre Fondateur de la Société d'Hypnologie.
 Third edition.
 Revised and enlarged.
 8°, cloth \$2 00 UFFLEMANN.
 Manual of the Domestic Hygiene of the Child.
 For the use of Students, Physicians, Sanitary Officials, Teachers, and Mothers.
 By Julius Uffelmann, M.D., Professor of Internal Medicine at the University of Rostock.
-Translated, with the author's permission, by Harriet Ransom Milinowski.
-Edited by Mary Putnam-Jacobi, M.D.
-8°, cloth \$1 75 USHER.
+Translated, with the author's permission, by HARRIET RANSOM MILINOWSKI.
+Edited by MARY Putnam-Jacobi, M.D.
+8°, cloth USHER.
 Alcoholism and Its Treatment.
 By J. E. USHER, M.D., London.
-12°, cloth PUBLISHED BY G. P. PUTNAM'S SONS, 27 West 23d St., New York City.
+12°, cloth London.
+12°, cloth PUBLISHED BY G. P. PUTNAM'S SONS 27 West 23d St. New York City